You are here

 When do I find out if I've passed an exemption exam?

 The faculty will submit exam results for exemption exams to the Office of Student Affairs shortly after each exam seating.
 Students will be emailed as soon as their exam results are available, usually within 5-7 business days.
+Please note, while you do not receive pass/fail grades for courses taken at the business school, should you successfully exempt from a course, it will appear with a “P” on SSOL to denote that you passed.
+This will not be factored into your GPA, nor will you receive any credits.
+It is strictly a notation that you passed your exemption exam.

 Should I still attend my core course after I've taken the exemption exam?